lagom/lagom/docs/manual/scala/releases/Highlights15.md

 ##  Additional Routers

-Starting in Lagom 1.5 it is possible to extend the routes exposed by your service.
-So not only your service will expose thhe calls listed on  `Service.Descriptor` but can also serve endpoints handled by `additionalRouters`.
+As of Lagom 1.5 it is possible to extend the routes exposed by your service.
+So your service will not only expose the calls listed in `Service.Descriptor` but will also serve endpoints handled by `additionalRouters`.
 The [[documentation|AdditionalRouters]] covers all the details.
-Additional routers makes it trivial to extend a `Service.Descriptor` with features natively supported by Play such has Upload File.
-There's even [Lagom recipes](https://github.com/lagom/lagom-recipes/tree/master/file-upload) detailing such a use case.
+Additional routers make it trivial to extend a `Service.Descriptor` with features natively supported by Play such as Upload File.
+There is also a [Lagom recipe](https://github.com/lagom/lagom-recipes/tree/master/file-upload) detailing such a use case.

 ## gRPC